Apostolique/AposSSL/README.md

 Watch this video the see some SSL robots in action: https://www.youtube.com/watch?v=aSK1QLKeGs8

+#Install instructions
-You will need to install grSim: https://github.com/mani-monaj/grSim
+You will need to build grSim from: https://github.com/mani-monaj/grSim Or grab the precompiled binairies from: https://github.com/roboime/grSim/downloads

+No other special dependencies required.

 Normally, the code is sent to real live robots, but for testing purposes grSim is used to simulate how the robots would behave.